 On a typical day, after some reading or writing and doing their required chores, the two would bicycle to the beach.

 Usually with some friends, Jack and Sam would ride past the town park which was often littered with red and orange fallen leaves, and over the quiet stream in Whitefield Garden where trout lazily meandered along.
 Then, the comrades would traverse one of the several routes to the west coast of the island where a stretch of muddy hills dipped into the sea.
-This special place was a place of childish jubilation.
-Amid a dense, green forest, the youngsters hiked, climbed trees, and occasionally swam in the river.
+This special place was a place of jubilation.
+Amid a dense, green forest, the youngsters hiked, climbed trees, and occasionally swam in the icy, pebble-bottom river.